 Dr. Patricia Kim

-Previously, Kim served as a senior China specialist at the U.S. Institute of Peace, where she directed a project on U.S.-China strategic stability and served as the principal investigator for a major report on China’s growing footprint in Africa and the Middle East.
-She was also a Stanton Nuclear Security Fellow at the Council on Foreign Relations, International Security Program Research Fellow at the Harvard Kennedy School of Government’s Belfer Center for Science and International Affairs, and postdoctoral fellow at the Princeton-Harvard China and the World Program at Princeton University.
+Dr. Kim previously served as a senior China specialist at the U.S. Institute of Peace, where she led analytical work on U.S.–China strategic stability and directed a major research effort on China’s expanding influence across Africa and the Middle East.
+She has held fellowships at the Council on Foreign Relations, Harvard Kennedy School’s Belfer Center for Science and International Affairs, and Princeton University.

-Kim received her doctoral degree from the Department of Politics at Princeton University and her bachelor’s degree with highest distinction in political science and Asian studies from the University of California, Berkeley.
-She is fluent in Mandarin Chinese and Korean, and proficient in Japanese.
-Kim is a member of the National Committee on U.S.-China Relations and a term member of the Council on Foreign Relations.
+She holds a Ph.D. in politics from Princeton University and a B.A., with highest distinction, in political science and Asian studies from the University of California, Berkeley.
+Dr. Kim is a member of the National Committee on U.S.–China Relations and a non-resident fellow at the Paul Tsai China Center at Yale Law School.

 Dr. Oliver Stuenkel